MTraveller/cotal-drf/README.md

    1. Do: `git clone https://github.com/MTraveller/cotal-drf.git` "Press Enter"
    2. cd into cloned folder `cotal-drf`.
+      -  Find the folder by Do: `find . -name "cotal-drf" -type d` on linux.
    3. install [GitHub cli](https://cli.github.com "cli.github.com") if you don't have it.
    4. Do: `gh repo create` "Press Enter"
    - Choose: